Sigrid Kehl: Leipzig Opera

 Kehl became a permanent member of the ensemble in 1957 and remained there for over 35 years.
-In the course of her career she performed more than 70 roles at the with the Leipzig Opera, ranging from lyrical mezzo-soprano to dramatic soprano.
+In the course of her career she performed more than 70 roles with the Leipzig Opera, ranging from lyrical mezzo-soprano to dramatic soprano.
 When she began, opera was still played at an interim house in Lindenau.
 She first performed small roles such as Ines in Verdi's Il trovatore, the Shepherd boy in Puccini's Tosca and the priestess in Verdi's Aida.
 She appeared as Mercedes in Bizet's Carmen.
 Her first lead role was Octavian in Der Rosenkavalier by Richard Strauss, still in Lindenau.
 When the new opera house was opened with Wagner's Die Meistersinger von Nürnberg, she appeared as Magdalene.
 The same season, she performed Zenobia in Handel's Radamisto and Helene in Prokofiev's War and Peace.
 Later she included dramatic Verdi mezzo roles in her repertoire, including Amneris in Aida, Princess Eboli in Don Carlos and Lady Macbeth.
 In 1964 she first performed the challenging role of the Nurse in Strauss' Die Frau ohne Schatten, directed by Herz and conducted by Paul Schmitz.
 She then tackled Wagner roles, Ortrud in Wagner's Lohengrin, Venus in Tannhäuser and Brangäne in Tristan und Isolde.
 She also appeared in trousers roles such as Orpheus in Gluck's Orfeo ed Euridice.
 She performed the role of the Kostelnička in Janáček's Jenůfa in 1968, conducted by Václav Neumann.

 At the beginning of the 1970s, Kehl turned to dramatic soprano repertoire, beginning with Leonore in Beethoven's Fidelio in 1970.
 In 1974 she portrayed Brünnhilde and Fricka in the legendary Ring cycle production by Herz.
 She first appeared as Wagner's Isolde in 1981, conducted by Kurt Masur.
 In the 1982/83 season she assumed the role of Kundry in a new production of Wagner's Parsifal.